oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 #### Behat Configuration

 Base configuration is located in [behat.yml.dist](../../config/behat.yml.dist).
-Every application can have its own behat.yml.dist in the root of application.
+Every application has its own behat.yml.dist in the root of application directory.
-However you create ```behat.yml``` in root of application, import base configuration and change it:
+Create your ```behat.yml```(it will be ignored by git), import base configuration and change it:

 ```yaml
 imports: